Swarnalatha: Frequent collaborations

-Swarnalatha has sung over 200 songs for Ilayaraja and marked as one of the noted combinations in 90's.
+Swarnalatha has sung multiple songs for Ilayaraja and marked as one of the noted combinations in 90's.
 'Povomaa Oorkolam' and 'Nee Yengae Enn Anbae' from the film Chinnathambi were hits.
 Government of Tamil Nadu honoured her with the award of Best Singer for the song "Povomaa Oorkolam".
 The song 'Raakkamma Kayyathattu' from the film Thalapathi figured in BBC's Hits List of World Songs.

 She had sung several experimental songs for Ilayaraja such as "Sollividu VelliNilave', "Kanne Indru Kalyana Kathai" and "Ennai Thottu Allikonda".